tenbergen/CPRTool/README.md

 machine and OS agnostic.
 The possible configurations are:
 - [Production](#Running-In-a-Production-Environment): For when you want the app out for full use
 - [Local Development](#Running-In-a-Local-Development-Environment): The production app but running only on a localhost network for testing
-- Individual Service Local Development: Run each service independently of eachother for testing on specific microservices
+- [Run Each Microservice Individually](#Running-Microservices-Individually): Run each service independently of eachother for testing on specific microservices